11 B2B Sales Techniques That Win Deals in 2026

 What is a B2B sales technique?

-B2B sales techniques are the “how” when it comes to converting leads into paying customers.
+B2B sales techniques are the “how” for converting leads into paying customers.
 They include a variety of tactics that are time-tested for attracting, engaging, and nurturing leads until they’re ready to close a deal.

 Why is it important to learn B2B sales techniques?